1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Mrs. Eva S. Evans had never been able to skip a stone until she tried Margaret Stokey's excellently made stones.

-Anyone without any skill - or with - can skip stones miraculously - provided the stones came from
+Anyone without any skill - or with - can skip stones miraculously - provided the stones come from

 Margaret Stokey's Quarry.